lightning/bolts/04-onion-routing.md

   - MUST create the `encrypted_recipient_data` from the `encrypted_data_tlv` as required in [Route Blinding](#route-blinding).
   - MUST NOT include `short_channel_id`, `payment_relay` or `payment_constraints` in any `encrypted_data_tlv`
   - MUST include `encrypted_data_tlv.next_node_id` for each non-final node.
-  - MUST NOT include any other fields in `encrypted_data_tlv` for any non-final node.
   - MUST create the `encrypted_recipient_data` from the `encrypted_data_tlv` as required in [Route Blinding](#route-blinding).

 The writer: